Arnala Beach Near Virar – Vasai Virar Beaches (North Mumbai)

 Arnala Beach Trees

-Resorts like Anand Resort, C Beach Resort, Sagar Resort, L D resort, Arnala Sea lord Resort, Alexson Resort and few more are seen near beach.
+Resorts like Anand Resort, C Beach Resort, Sagar Resort, L D resort, Arnala Sea lord Resort, Alexson Resort and many more seen near and around beach vicinity.

-I don’t know about the current situation, but a few years ago, cottage rooms were available at cheaper hourly rates, like Rs.
+I am not aware of the present situation, but a couple of years ago, cottage rooms were offered at lower hourly rates, ranging from Rs.
 150 to Rs.
-200, and were mostly occupied by young couples.
-People from faraway locations come here for a day’s picnic in huge Volvo buses, as parking is not a problem here.
+200. These rooms were mainly occupied by young couples.
+Visitors from distant places would come here for a day’s picnic in large Volvo buses, as parking was not an issue here.

-Arnala Beach is packed during Sundays and public holidays, especially during the summer.
-These days also, traffic in Virar West is at a bottleneck in the morning and evening hours, especially at locations like Bolinj and Agashi Naka village road junctions.
+On Sundays and public holidays, Arnala Beach gets crowded, especially during the summer.
+During these days, there is heavy traffic in Virar West, particularly during morning and evening hours.
+Locations like Bolinj and Agashi Naka village road junctions experience significant congestion.

 Arnala Beach